Creatiwity/witycms-doc/settings.md

 ## Languages

 ![](settings-02.png)
-As you indicated earlier, wityCMS is software for multilingual content editing.
-You have the opportunity here to tell the system the new language added that will automatically update the other modules of the site.
+wityCMS is software for multilingual content editing.
+In this section,you can add new languages and define which is the default language.

-By default, the site will contain the language specified during installation.
-But you can click the button to "**Add a language**" to start the configuration.
+Click on the button "**Add a language**" to start the configuration of a new language.

 ## Add a language